Traveling for work, while trying to stay healthy, and live a Vegan lifestyle can be done.

 2) Tea bags – any flavor you like.
 Some times just making a cup of tea, and reading a good book before bed is one of the most relaxing things you can do for yourself when you are far from home.

 4) Yoga classes online!
 Traveling for work, I always have a laptop or iPad with me.
 YogaGlo, YouTube, and YogaJournal.com are some of my fave places to get my Asana on while away from my home studio.
-You can buy a travel mat that folds neatly into your suitcase, or be like me and use a pair or yoga socks, or the bathroom towel as a mat.
+You can buy a travel mat that folds neatly into your suitcase, use a pair or yoga socks, or the bathroom towel as a mat.

 5) Reusable water bottle.
 I always bring mine empty through security, a lot of airports have water bottle filling stations now, and if for some reason your does not, it will come in handy while you are traveling.
 Traveling can dehydrate you terribly, so keep filling!